-- Ensure Congress gives the Food and Drug Administration the resources to swiftly review and approve vital new treatments.
+- Giving the Food and Drug Administration (FDA) the resources it needs to swiftly review and approve vital new CF drugs;

-- Make certain that the FDA receives appropriate and adequate guidance from patients, providers and researchers when reviewing applications for new rare disease treatments so they can evaluate them effectively and efficiently.
+- Ensuring that the FDA proactively seeks meaningful and appropriate guidance from patients, providers and researchers when reviewing applications for new rare disease treatments; and

-- Promote and protect programs that help researchers translate exciting scientific discoveries into potential treatments.
+- Promoting programs that help researchers translate exciting scientific discoveries into potential treatments; and

 Promote Access to Specialized CF Care and Assistance Programs